 ii Limitation periods

-Limitation periods for a breach of a contract claim are regulated by the Danish Limitation Act.
+Limitation periods for a breach of a contract claim are regulated by the Limitation Act.
 Breach of contract claims are subject to a limitation period of three years from the date when the claim falls due.
-If the creditor is unaware of the debtor or of the existence of a claim, this may postpone the onset of the limitation period.
+If the creditor is unaware of the debtor or of the existence of a claim, the onset of the limitation period may be postponed.
 If the debtor has acknowledged the existence and amount of the creditor's claim in writing, the limitation period is 10 years.

-The limitation period can be interrupted in a variety of ways, most commonly by the creditor initiating legal action regarding his or her claim against the debtor.
+The limitation period can be interrupted in various ways, most commonly by the creditor initiating a legal action regarding his or her claim against the debtor.

 The limitation period rules are mandatory, and a shorter limitation period cannot be agreed.